dhruvasagar/simpl/README.md

 $ go build && ./pay-later-go
 ```

-I have added pre-created binaries for linux and macos which you may try to
+I have added pre-created binaries for linux and macos that you can try with if
-use in case you don't want to compile.
+you don't want to compile

+* linux (pay-later-linux)
+* macos (pay-later-macos)